 About the Virtual Choir

-The VC videos have featured on worldwide TV (ABC in the US and BBC in the UK) and as installations across the globe including the Millennium Bridge, London as part of the 2011 Olympics, the opening of the Titanic Belfast 100-year anniversary exhibition as well as at the closing plenary of Davos World Economic Forum at 2013.
-The VC has also been seen on the main stage of the revered TED conference, the Paley Center in New York, the Kennedy Center in Washington DC at events for Google, UNICEF and the United Nations amongst others.
+With more than sixty million views, the VC videos have featured on worldwide TV (including CBS & ABC in the US and stations across Europe, Asia, and Australasia).
+It has also been presented in unusual scenarios across the globe including a sound-installation on Millennium Bridge, London, as part of the 2012 Olympics; projected at the opening of Titanic Belfast Visitor Center (N. Ireland) and as part of the closing plenary of the World Economic Forum, Davos (Switzerland).
+The VC has also been seen on the main stage of the revered TED conference, the Paley Center in New York, the Kennedy Center in Washington DC, and at events for Google, UNICEF, and the United Nations amongst others.

 At TED 2013, Eric conducted a real-time Live Virtual Choir, performing live from 28 countries around the globe, alongside a 100 person-strong choir on stage, streamed live through Skype.
 Later in 2013, Eric teamed up with Disney to produce a song, Glow, written especially for World of Color – Winter Dreams show which premiered at Disney California Adventure® Park, California.
 1473 singers, representing all 50 American States, submitted recordings, most of which were chosen, to be part of the World of Color Honor Choir.
 The first-ever Virtual Youth Choir launched in 2014 featuring 2,292 young singers from 80 countries across the world.
 The film, in partnership with UNICEF, the world’s leading children’s organization, premiered at the opening ceremony of the Glasgow 2014 Commonwealth Games.